JelleBouma/cvox/README.md

 A .vox file consists of a file format information part, chunks and subchunks.
 ### .cvox
 A .cvox file consists of chunks only.

+## License
+Anyone is free to use the .cvox format in any way without warranties (unlicensed).
+The conversion example code is licensed under GPL v3.

+## Contact
+For questions/help/feedback please post an Issue on this repository.